Inspired by this Quora post.

 12. Baio do Sancho, Fernando de Noronha, Brazil

-FUN FACT: Baio de Sancho was named the world’s best beach by TripAdvisor in 2014, but is still a good spot for solitude since visitors have to climb through a tight crevasse, down a rickety ladder, and across slippery stone steps just to get there.
+FUN FACT: Baio de Sancho was named the world’s best beach by TripAdvisor in 2014, but it is still a good spot for solitude since visitors have to climb through a tight crevasse, down a rickety ladder, and across slippery stone steps to get there.

 13. Playa Paraiso, Cayo Largo, Cuba